-At the request of an employee who has been exposed to violence, including physical aggression or verbal abuse, the parties will meet as soon as possible to determine remedies up to and including transfer.
+- d) At the request of an employee who has been exposed to violence, including physical aggression, sexual or verbal abuse, the parties will meet as soon as possible to determine remedies up to and including transfer.
 The parties will make every reasonable effort to find a remedy.
-Once the remedy is agreed it will be implemented within 15 days.

-Where repeated incidents of violence occur, including physical aggression or verbal abuse, the Joint Safety and Health Committee, after review of the circumstances, may request a review by WorkSafeBC.

-Where an employee has experienced a critical incident related to their work responsibilities, the Employer will assist the employee to obtain WorkSafeBC counselling and such other support as may be reasonably available.

-An employee in need of assistance may call the WorkSafeBC Critical Incident Response pager.
-The Employer will post the current pager contact information at all worksites.
+Once the remedy is agreed it will be implemented within 15 days. - e) Where repeated incidents of violence occur, including physical aggression, sexual or verbal abuse, the Joint Safety and Health Committee, after review of the circumstances, may request a review by WorkSafeBC. - f) Where an employee has experienced a critical incident related to their work responsibilities, the Employer will assist the employee to obtain WorkSafeBC counselling and such other support as may be reasonably available. - g) An employee in need of assistance may contact the WorkSafeBC Critical Incident Response Program phone number.
+The Employer will post the current contact information at all worksites.